Route 66 Thru Arizona

 One place to begin your visit is the train station, which is the visitor center for Flagstaff and located on Route 66 on the south end of downtown.
 There is a lot of information about Flagstaff and the surrounding area, plus docents are available to answer any questions.
 Their Discover Flagstaff website is full of travel ideas and has a full and up-to-date event calendar.

-After the seeing the visitor center, cross Route 66 to take a walk to enjoy the various old buildings located around the 14 square-block downtown area.
+After seeing the visitor center, cross Route 66 and stroll through town to explore the various old buildings located around the 14 square-block downtown area.
 There are a few classic hotels that were open during Route 66’s heyday that are well worth admiring, or maybe staying a night or two in.

 Support Us